Wrasses: Family Labridae

 Size: To 10 inches although most caught from piers are 6-8 inches.

-Range: Bahia Magdalena, southern Baja California, to Salt Point, Sonoma County.
-Considered uncommon north of Santa Cruz.
+Range: Bahia Magdalena, southern Baja California, to Salt Point, Sonoma County, northern California.
+Common from Bahia San Juanico, southern Baja California, to central California.
+Rarely caught north of Santa Cruz.

-Habitat: Shallow-water, rocky-shore areas, and near kelp beds; usually found in small to dense schools.
+Habitat: Generally found in shallow-water, rocky-shore areas, or near kelp beds although recorded to a depth of 331 feet.
+Usually found in small to dense schools.
 Senorita are carnivores that feed on small animals and the animals can be located on plants, other animals, in the water or on the bottom.
 They will pick parasites from other fish and are apparently sought out by a diverse group that includes bat rays, giant (black) sea bass, kelp bass garibaldi, halfmoon, opaleye and mola.
 It’s reported many fish will maintain awkward positions while being “cleaned” and that garibaldi actually hold their gill slits open for removal of parasites in the gill chamber.
 Considering that the “ectoparasites” removed includes bacteria, copepods, and isopods, it’s easy to see why the larger fish would be willing to maintain a weird position or two.

 Piers: I have only seen these caught on a few piers but where present they are the proverbial “bait stealers” for the most part.
 However, they can be caught at almost any southern California pier located near rocks, reefs or kelp beds.
 Best bets: Oceanside Harbor Pier, Green Pleasure Pier at Avalon (where they are far too common), Cabrillo Mole (Avalon), Redondo Harbor Sportfishing Pier, Paradise Cove Pier, Gaviota Pier in the fall, and Monterey Wharf No. 2 (where they also are sometimes far too common).